jared1980/weeklystatus/README.md

 git clone git@github.com:jared1980/weeklystatus.git
 ```

-    5. Update weekly report with your favor editor.
+    5. Update weekly report in docs/your_name.md with your favor editor.

     6. sync to remote